Radosław Sikorski

-A graduate of Pembroke College, Oxford, between 1986 and 1989 he worked as a journalist for The Observer and The Spectator and in 1986 was a war correspondent in Afghanistan.
-In 1989, he reported on the conflict in Angola.
-Between 2003 and 2005, he was a member of the conservative think tank American Enterprise Institute.
-In 2012, he was included on the list of Top 100 Global Thinkers 2012 published by Foreign Policy magazine.
-In 2015, he became a Senior Fellow at the Center for European Studies of Harvard University.
+Graduate of Pembroke College, Oxford, Sikorski worked as a journalist for The Observer and The Spectator between 1986 and 1989.
+He was a war correspondent in Afghanistan in 1986, then in Angola in 1989.
+Being a Bilderberg Group regular, he is on its key Steering Committee; Sikorski was also part of the conservative think tank American Enterprise Institute between 2003 and 2005.
+In 2012, he was included on the list of Top 100 Global Thinkers 2012 published by the Foreign Policy magazine.
+In 2015, Sikorski became a Senior Fellow at the Center for European Studies of Harvard University.
+In 2025 he became an Honorary Fellow at the Pembroke College, his alma mater.
 He is a Senior Network Member at the European Leadership Network (ELN).
+He is a member of the Civic Coalition (formerly Civic Platform), in which he is seen as being part of the party's right wing.

 Early life and education

-Sikorski was born in Bydgoszcz.
-He chaired the local student strike committee in March 1981 while studying at the I Liceum Ogólnokształcące (High School).
-In June 1981 he travelled to the United Kingdom to study English.
+Born in Bydgoszcz, Sikorski served as chairman of the local student strike committee in March 1981 while studying at the I Liceum Ogólnokształcące (High School).
+He travelled to the United Kingdom to study English in June 1981.
 After martial law was declared in December 1981, he was granted political asylum in Britain in 1982.
 He studied Philosophy, Politics and Economics at Pembroke College, University of Oxford.

-During his time at Oxford, Sikorski was head of the Standing Committee of the debating society, the Oxford Union (where he organised debates on martial law), president of the Oxford University Polish Society, member of the Canning Club, and was elected to the Bullingdon Club, a dining society that counted among its members former British Prime Minister, David Cameron, former Chancellor George Osborne, and former Prime Minister Boris Johnson.
+During his time at Oxford, Sikorski was head of the Standing Committee of the debating society, the Oxford Union (where he organised debates on martial law), president of the Oxford University Polish Society, member of the Canning Club, and was elected to the Bullingdon Club, a dining society that counted among its members future British Prime Minister, David Cameron, future Chancellor George Osborne, and future Prime Minister Boris Johnson.
 His articles were published in prestigious Polish émigré magazines as well as Britain's Sunday Telegraph and Tatler magazines.
 He graduated in 1986.
-In 1987, Sikorski acquired British citizenship, which he renounced in 2006 upon being named Minister of Defense of Poland.
+In 1987, Sikorski acquired British citizenship, which he renounced in 2006 upon being named Minister of Defence of Poland.